£143 Find Cheap Flights from Minnesota to England

 • How many direct flights to England are there each day?

 There are around 5 direct flights from within Minnesota to England every day.
-All flights depart at night.
+All flights depart in the afternoon.

 • How many direct flights to England are there each week?